Guidelines for Internship Credit

 I. GENERAL INTERNSHIP CREDIT CRITERIA

-B. Internships must run for an entire term of study.
-In addition to assigned coursework, internship must meet minimal contact hours requirements according to the following scale:
+B. In addition to assigned coursework, internships must meet minimal contact hour requirements according to the following scale:

 - 3 semester hours of credit: no fewer than 135 contact hours and no fewer than 5 weeks duration

 - 4 semester hours of credit: no fewer than 180 contact hours and no fewer than 6 weeks duration (PS 399 ONLY)

 - 6 semester hours of credit: no fewer than 270 contact hours and no fewer than 10 weeks duration

 - 9 semester hours of credit: no fewer than 405 contact hours and no fewer than 10-14 weeks duration